doylek1/ResGuides-NLTK/background.md

 Examples of computer languages include Python, R, JavaScript, etc.

 ####Natural Language Processing (NLP)
-NLP tries to use programming to understand human languages.
-Usually, this is in the form of written text or audio that is translated into text and then converted into something the computer can understand.
+NLP uses programming to understand human languages.
+Usually, this is in the form of written text or audio that is translated into text and then converted into something the computer can understand...
 Numbers.

-This chapter uses NLP in a broad sense to include any computer manipulation of natural language.
-At one extreme, this could be simple.
-For example, counting word frequencies to compare different writing styles.
+This chapter uses the term NLP in a broad sense to include any computer manipulation of natural language.
+A simple example is: counting word frequencies to compare different writing styles.

 ####An example...